Ciriaco De Mita

 Luigi Ciriaco De Mita (/it/; 2 February 1928 – 26 May 2022) was an Italian politician and statesman who served as Prime Minister of Italy from April 1988 to July 1989.
+A member of Christian Democracy (DC), De Mita served as its secretary and leader from May 1982 until February 1989, becoming one of the most influential politicians in the country, as well as one of the most prominent members of DC's left-wing.

-A member of the Christian Democracy (DC), De Mita served as its secretary and leader from May 1982 until February 1989, becoming one of the most influential politicians in the country, as well as one of the most prominent members of DC's left-wing.
-During his long-time career, he also served as Minister of Industry, Commerce and Crafts from 1973 to 1974, Minister of Foreign Trade from 1974 to 1976, and Minister for Interventions in the South from 1976 until 1979.
-He was a member of the Chamber of Deputies for more than 40 years between 1963 and 2008 and also member of the European Parliament.
+During his long-time career, De Mita served as Minister of Industry, Commerce, and Crafts from 1973 to 1974, Minister of Foreign Trade from 1974 to 1976, and Minister for Interventions in the South from 1976 until 1979.
+He was a member of the Chamber of Deputies for more than 40 years between 1963 and 2008 and also a member of the European Parliament.
 During his final years, De Mita served as mayor of his hometown Nusco from 2014 until his death in 2022.

-Early life and studies
+Early life

-Ciriaco De Mita was born in Nusco in the Avellinese hinterland in 1928.
+De Mita was born in Nusco, in the Avellinese hinterland of Campania, in 1928.
 His father was a tailor and postman, while his mother was a housewife.
 After attending the classical high school in nearby Sant'Angelo dei Lombardi with excellent grades, he won a scholarship in the Augustinianum College and enrolled at the Catholic University of the Sacred Heart in Milan, where he graduated in law and then started working as a consultant at Enrico Mattei's Eni legal office.